PhD, MSc, BSc

 - Brain connectivity modelling

-I am a postdoctoral researcher in WIN/FMRIB's Analysis Group, working on population and individual-level modelling of brain connectivity based on functional Magnetic Resonance Imaging (fMRI).
-More specifically, I am one of the developers of PROFUMO project, that is focused on hierarchical variational Bayesian modelling of resting state networks based on large-scale brain imaging datasets such as Human Connectome Project and UK Biobank.
+I am a postdoctoral researcher in WIN/FMRIB's Analysis Group, working on population and individual-level modelling of brain connectivity based on functional Magnetic Resonance Imaging (fMRI), and its application for prediction of cognitive outcome.
+To that end, I am working as developer of PROFUMO project, that is focused on hierarchical variational Bayesian modelling of resting state networks based on large-scale brain imaging datasets such as Human Connectome Project and UK Biobank.

 Before joining FMRIB, I did my PhD in Cognitive Neuroscience- Methods at MRC CBU, Cambridge University.
 My project, funded by Cambridge International Scholarship Scheme, was aimed at investigating the dynamic meaning comprehension networks in the human brain using novel approaches for Electro-/Magnetoencephalography connectivity.
-Prior to that, I did my undergraduate and master's studies in Biomedical Engineering- Bioelectrics at AmirKabir University of Technology (Tehran Polytechnic).
+Prior to that, I did my undergraduate and master's studies in Biomedical Engineering- Bioelectrics at AmirKabir University of Technology.